 What: Every processing of personal data must be documented in the processing register (Art.
 30 GDPR).

 How: Check whether your project introduces new processing activities.
-If so, supplement the register with purpose, categories of data subjects, data categories, recipients, deletion periods, and technical/organisational measures.
+If so, add to the register: purpose, categories of data subjects, data categories, recipients, deletion periods, and technical/organisational measures.

 2. Determine the Legal Basis